faisal-akbar/b5b4-backend/README.md

 ### API Endpoints
 - **Books**
-  - `GET /api/books`: Get all books,, and can be adjusted with query parameters.
+  - `GET /api/books`: Get all books,, and can be adjusted with query parameters for pagination, sorting, and filtering and limiting.
     - Example: `/api/books?filter=FANTASY&sortBy=createdAt&sort=desc&limit=5&page=1`
   - `POST /api/books`: Create a new book
   - `GET /api/books/:bookId`: Get a book by ID